rprador/rprador/fluid-mech/reynolds-transport-applied.md

 $$ \begin{equation}  \left(\frac{d\textbf{p}}{dt}\right)_{\text{sys}} = \sum_{i}\textbf{F}_{i} = \frac{d}{dt} \int_{\text{CV}} \textbf{V} \rho d\mathcal{V} + \int_{\text{CS}}\textbf{V} \rho (\textbf{V}\cdot \hat{\textbf{n}})dA \end{equation} $$

 where Newton's second law has been used on the LHS.
 Since Newton's law was used, it should be noted that the reference frame of the control volume must be inertial, i.e. it is not accelerating.
+This equation is called the **linear momentum equation**.

 In the case of one dimensional inlets/outlets, we have: